This is an accordion element with a series of buttons that open and close related content panels.

 I am studying abroad, how do I figure out if my classes taken abroad will count for the IS Major?

-Please read the detailed information found on the IS Major website regarding study abroad, watch the video, and fill out the study abroad worksheet.
-Also, make sure to meet with your IS Major advisor.
+Please read the detailed information found on the IS Major website regarding study abroad, and fill out the study abroad worksheet.
+Please make sure to meet with your IS Major advisor.

 Do International Learning Community courses count towards the Major?